hfleitas/bigtuna/README.md

 Here we'll use the AdventureWorksLT database sample in Azure SQL Database service.

 ## Goal
-With minimal-latency, migrate multiple tables of same schemas (columns, etc) or varying schemas by landing them into a single table in Fabric.
+With minimal-latency, migrate multiple tables of same or varying schemas (columns, etc) by landing them into a single table in Fabric.

 ```mermaid
 graph LR